EdmundLeex/asteroid-js/Readme.md

 This keeps frame rate stable at about 60 FPS, and prevent GC process from slowing frame rendering down.

-A W-Linked List datastructure is used to handle object pooling.
+A W-Linked List data structure is used to handle object pooling.
 This yields stable memory usage and zero garbage collection.

 <b>Pros:</b>